Green Christian People

 Other important people

-Ruth, a previous member of the old Steering Committee is now our Admin Officer.
+Ruth, a previous member of the old Steering Committee is now our Info Officer.
 Ruth is also a member of Christian Climate Action and Admin Officer for Operation Noah, which she helped Paul Bodenham set up in 2004.

 - Rt.
 Revd.
 James Jones, former bishop of Liverpool